11/8/2024

 Operator

-you.
-Our next question comes from the line of Bruce Jackson with the benchmark company.
-Please proceed with your question.
-Hi, good morning and thanks for
+Our next question comes from the line of Bruce Jackson with the Benchmark Company.
+Please proceed with your questions.
+Hi, good morning, and thanks for taking my questions.

 speaker